Elli-ellgard/SatuTe/examples/examples_dna/ReadMe.md

 ## Further Commands

-Given a path to an IQ-Tree executable, SatuTe runs IQ-Tree with default options to generate the required data for the test of saturaton, namely  a multiple sequence alignment (MSA), a model of sequence evolution with its parameters, and a phylogenetic tree.
+Given a path to an IQ-Tree executable, SatuTe runs IQ-Tree with default options to generate the required data for the test of saturation, namely  a multiple sequence alignment (MSA), a model of sequence evolution with its parameters, and a phylogenetic tree.
 The following commands can be used to generate the same results using other SatuTe options.

 ### True-tree